-The introductory scene of 2018’s Avengers: Infinity War saw Thor’s adopted brother suffer his third, and most convincing, death yet, which then prompted questions of how he would be resurrected this time.
-The sight of a 2012-era Loki using the Tesseract to escape capture in Avengers: Endgame the following year gave us the hint we needed to make sense of the plans for Tom Hiddelston’s upcoming spin-off series.
+The opening of 2018’s Avengers: Infinity War saw Thor’s adopted brother suffer his third, and most convincing, death yet, prompting questions of how he would be resurrected next.
+The sight of a 2012-era Loki using the Tesseract to escape capture in Avengers: Endgame the following year gave us the hint we needed to make sense of plans for Tom Hiddelston’s upcoming spin-off series.

-Directed by Kate Herron with Michael Waldron leading in the writers room, Loki will focus on the God of Mischief's adventures following his Avengers: Endgame cameo.
-It is still, at this time, set to premiere on Disney+ in the spring of 2021, giving it plenty of time to lead into Sam Raimi’s Doctor Strange in the Multiverse of Madness, which is scheduled for March of the following year.
+From director Kate Herron and head writer Michael Waldron, the show (also starring Owen Wilson, Gugu Mbatha-Raw, Sophia Di Martino, Wunmi Mosaku, and Richard E. Grant) follows the God of Mischief after his Avengers: Endgame cameo.
+That is about as far as we know about the first season Loki, which is set to premiere on Disney+ on Wednesday, June 9, 2021, giving it plenty of time to lead into Sam Raimi’s Doctor Strange in the Multiverse of Madness, scheduled for March of the following year.

-The series, inspired by a comic book series of the same that explores alternative storylines involving Marvel’s most iconic heroes, will follow the same concept by reimagining pivotal moments of the MCU, putting key characters on an entirely different path.
-Established actors of the MCU, including Black Panther’s Michael B. Jordan to Peggy Carter actress Hayley at are set to lend their voice talents to reprise their roles in What If…?, which is sure to mark new, irreverent territory for Marvel and pique the curiosity of those who ever wondered, “What if Captain America was a zombie?”
+Inspired by a comic book of the same name that explores alternative storylines involving Marvel’s most iconic characters, the series will follow the same concept by reimagining pivotal moments of the MCU and putting key characters on an entirely different path.
+Established actors of the franchise, including Black Panther’s Michael B. Jordan to Peggy Carter actress Hayley Atwell will lend their voices to reprise their roles on What If…?, which is sure to mark new, irreverent territory for Marvel and pique the curiosity of those who ever wondered, “What if Captain America was a zombie?”

 It has been clear since 2015’s Avengers: Age of Ultron that all Jeremy Renner’s master archer wants to do is retire from the superhero life and finally settle down with his family.
 Well, it appears that the Disney+ exclusive Hawkeye will chronicle Clint Barton’s ascension from his MCU moniker, which also promises to be quite the family affair as well.